tdarth/SpotPlaying/README.md

 ## Features
 - Displays your currently playing **Song** and **Artist**.
+- Shows the song cover image of the playing song.
 - A progress bar that shows your length into a song.
 - Player Controls, including Pausing/Skipping, Rewinding/Fastforwarding, and Volume Controls.
 - Search for playlists and play them directly in-game.